benninkcorien/hugo-local-elastic-win/README.md

 # Run everything

+Use yarn (or npm) to install everything listed in package.json

+> yarn install

+## Start servers.

-This is not the best way to do it, but my Python is better than my package.json scripts Change filepaths in
+This is not the best way to do it, but my Python is better than my package.json scripts and this works well enough.

+Change filepaths to the correct locations in
 - 00startall.py
 And run it, 3 command line windows will open, 1 will run ElasticSearch, 1 will run the NodeJS server that connects the site to ElasticSearch and returns results, and 1 will run the hugo server.